 How to Test a Transformer with a Multimeter

-From large units on power lines to smaller units in devices as little as phone chargers, transformers come in different shapes and sizes.
+Transformers come in different shapes and sizes, from large units on power lines to smaller units in devices as little as phone chargers.

-Nonetheless, they perform the same function, ensuring that your devices and appliances get supplied with the exact amount of voltage they need to work properly.
+Nonetheless, they perform the same function, ensuring that your devices and appliances get supplied with the exact voltage they need to work properly.

 However, like every other electronic device, transformers develop faults.